5 March 1907

 While chemical weapons were fortunately not

-armies of the day, devoted much effort to training its troops in gas protection
+of the day, devoted much effort to training its troops in gas protection measures.

-measures.
-The German Army fielded a wide array of decontamination vehicles
+The German Army fielded a wide array of decontamination vehicles as well as

-as well as personnel, animal and equipment decontaminates and protective
+personnel, animal and equipment decontaminates and protective agents (liquids,

-agents (liquids, creams, tablets, swabs, inhalants, etc.), gas detection
+creams, tablets, swabs, inhalants, etc.), gas detection alarm systems and

 On 1 August 1944, Generalmajor Johann Albrecht von Blücher (23 November 1892-14 May